Moon Jae-in: COVID-19 pandemic

 Moon's response to the COVID-19 pandemic has been praised both domestically and internationally.
 In the first few weeks of March 2020, daily cases fell from 800 to fewer than 100, reducing daily cases by more than 90% at its peak.

 However, more than 1.5 million South Koreans signed a petition to impeach Moon over what they claimed was the government's initial mishandling of the coronavirus outbreak in South Korea.
 In response, more than 1.3 million South Koreans signed a second petition in just two weeks to support Moon over what they claimed was the government's capable control of the coronavirus.

-An opinion poll conducted between March 5 and 6, 2020 by Embrain, a public polling company, showed that 53% of the public had a positive evaluation of Moon's handling of the coronavirus crisis.
+An opinion poll conducted between 5–6 March 2020 by Embrain, a public polling company, showed that 53% of the public had a positive evaluation of Moon's handling of the COVID-19 pandemic in South Korea.
 An opinion poll by Gallup Korea in the first week of March 2020 showed his approval rating rose from 44% to 67%, due to public's approval of his administration's handling of the outbreak.
 By January 2021, according to a Realmeter survey, his approval rating decreased to 34%, the lowest point during his presidency.

 According to the Yonhap News Agency, James Kim, the Chairman of the American Chamber of Commerce in Korea stated that "Korea is proactively and transparently dealing with COVID-19.
-The confirmed cases are surging in Korea, due to the country’s well-prepared testing procedures compared to other countries."
+The confirmed cases are surging in Korea, due to the country's well-prepared testing procedures compared to other countries."
 CNBC's Matt McCarthy, a New York City doctor, praised Moon's government work on solving the coronavirus crisis, stating that "South Korea had been able to test tens of thousands of people.
 With the country's aggressive testing efforts, Korea's death toll from the disease is less than 1%, while the global average is 3.4%.
-This is thanks to the government’s early preparation for the outbreak of infectious diseases."
+This is thanks to the government's early preparation for the outbreak of infectious diseases."

+In 2020, although a spike in new coronavirus cases in South Korea prompted authorities to reimpose tighter social distancing curbs in Seoul, there were thousands of demonstrators protesting against Moon Jae-in's policies.
+Police said that they would probe all participants of demonstrations held in downtown Seoul to look into whether they violated a court decision related to COVID-19 and other regulations.
+On October 3 the national foundation day, conservative groups held drive-thru anti-government rallies in southern Seoul, amid concerns about the spread of COVID.